aws-samples/generative-ai-newsletter-app/USER_GUIDE.md

 To subscribe to a Newsletter:

 1. Go to the Newsletter Dashboard.
-The Dashbaord shows newsletters that you have access to, including your private and non-private newsletters, and newsletters created by others that are non-private.
+The Dashboard shows newsletters that you have access to, including your private and non-private newsletters, and newsletters created by others that are non-private.
 1. *Optionally,* you can use the *Filter Newsletters* search box to filter the table results.
 1. Click the Newsletter Name of the Newsletter you'd like to view or subscribe to.
-1. Below the Newsletter details, the number of subscribes and your current suibscription status will be shown.
+1. Below the Newsletter details, the number of subscribes and your current subscription status will be shown.
 If you are not subscribed, you can click the **Subscribe** button.
 If you are already subscribed, the button will show **Unsubscribe**.

 *All emails include a footer unique to the recipient that allows them to unsubscribe from the newsletter without having to login to the application*